CCRI-Cyberknights/stemday_2025/challenges/15_ProcessInspection/README.md

 3. Identify which one matches the official agency flag format.

 🗂️ **Files in this folder:**
 • ps_dump.txt – Snapshot of running processes
-• explore_processes.sh – Interactive helper script

 💡 **Hint:**
 The real flag follows the agency format:
    `CCRI-AAAA-1111`
 Fake flags use other prefixes or slightly altered structures.

-👩‍💻 **Tip:** Use the guided helper script to filter, search, and explore process details.
-It will highlight arguments and save interesting results for later review.

 ---